edwardsmoses/edwardsmoses.com/_data/blog/2022-08-04-integrating-the-braintree-payment-solution-in-react-native-expo-and-node-js.md

 </html>
 ```

-### Key things from the html file above:
+### Key things from the HTML file above:

 The authorization property when setting up the braintree dropin ui.
 We'd be using the Braintree tokenization key, here's [Braintree's guide](https://developer.paypal.com/braintree/docs/guides/authorization/tokenization-key/javascript/v3) on getting the key.

 When the drop-in client SDK communicates the customer's card information to Braintree, Braintree returns a payment method nonce, and we want to send that to React Native.
-We do that by using the \`window.ReactNativeWebView.postMessage\` [method](https://github.com/react-native-webview/react-native-webview/blob/master/docs/Guide.md#the-windowreactnativewebviewpostmessage-method-and-onmessage-prop)
+We do that by using the `window.ReactNativeWebView.postMessage` [method](https://github.com/react-native-webview/react-native-webview/blob/master/docs/Guide.md#the-windowreactnativewebviewpostmessage-method-and-onmessage-prop)

 The express routing to serve the HTML file: